Kierancz/kicz/content/posts/wearables.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Pmr8eylvb8s?rel=0" frameborder="0" allowfullscreen></iframe>

+Update: This was a short project I undertook, which lasted just over a month.
+There's a lot I would change, from the design of the battery modules (switching to higher energy density 18650 LiMnCo cells) to improvements of the code.
+This tutorial is still relevant as a reference for what's possible through rapid prototyping and as a starting point for anyone working on wearables or gait analysis.

 Many useful applications for the cheap processing power and sensors we have today are limited by the short duration of use provided by our batteries.
 To solve this, slim LiPo battery modules were made that attach to a user’s belt with a simple clip on the back.
 Each module contains a LiPo cell, LiPo protection circuit (PCM), and magnetic power terminals to allow them to be easily snapped into chains to provide more power.
-These power modules are linked in parallel to a control module that contains a step-up regulator with integrated USB to allow it to charge a phone or other devices, power terminals for powering loads with non-standard connections, an internal LiPo charger with micro-USB connection for convenient charging individually or as a chain.
+These power modules are linked in parallel to a control module that contains a step-up regulator with integrated USB to allow it to charge a phone or other devices, power terminals for powering loads with non-standard connections, and an internal LiPo charger with micro-USB connection for convenient charging individually or as a chain.

-As a demonstration of the possibilities these modules open up, we decided to focus on creating a wearable device that enables people diagnosed with Parkinson’s disease (PD) to escape Freeze of Gait (FoG) moments and improve their mobility and independence.
+As a demonstration of the possibilities these modules open up, we decided to focus on creating a wearable device that enables people diagnosed with Parkinson’s disease (PD) to escape Freeze of Gait (FOG) moments and improve their mobility and independence.
 To do this, a gyroscope constantly monitors a patient’s motion to identify an incidence of slowed or frozen gait.
 In the case of a freeze, a laser diode with a line projection lens shines a laser-line in front of a user so that they have a visual cue to step forward, replacing the cueing function of a PD patient’s impaired Basal ganglia.
 Similar techniques have successfully been used to reduce FoG moments and improve walking velocity.

 # Step 1: Materials and Tools

-Power Module Parts:
+### Power Module Parts:

 - 10x10x2mm Magnets